G-Research/NuGetPackageChecker/CONTRIBUTING.md

 # Contributing to NuGetPackageChecker

 All contributions are encouraged and valued.
-Please read the [Table of Contents](#table-of-contents) before contributing to help maintainers and improve the experience for everyone.
+Please read the [Code of Conduct](#code-of-conduct) in addition   to this contributing guide to help maintainers and improve the experience for everyone.
 The community looks forward to your contributions.

 ## Table of Contents